Curriculum Overview

 The Medical Undergraduate Program (MDUP) curriculum is designed to train medical students towards developing exit competencies within the CanMEDS framework.

-In the first two years of the Undergraduate Medical Education (UGME) program, students explore clinical presentations of increasing complexity through case-based learning and the clinical skills curriculum.
+In the first two years of the Medical Undergraduate Program (MDUP), students explore clinical presentations of increasing complexity through case-based learning and the clinical skills curriculum.
 They also pursue a variety of learning experiences designed to enhance scholarship, engagement, and social accountability.

 This is followed in the third year by building experiences across the breadth of Medicine and interacting with patients through four blocks of clinical rotations and in the fourth year by rotating through electively chosen clinical rotations.

-Click on the image for a more detailed overview of the courses that make up the UGME program Years 1-4.
+Click on the image to download a quick overview of the courses that make up the MDUP program Years 1-4.

 PGME Curriculum Overview